Kelgors/gemweb/README.md

 ## Environment Variables

-- PORT: port used by the http server (default: 3000)
+- PORT: port used by the http server (default: 3000, 80 for Docker)
 - HTML_TEMPLATE: Path to .html file used for templating (mandatory)
 - CONTENT_PATH: Path of Gemini files (required for file serving)
 - GEMINI_ROOT_URL: The url of your gemini capsule (required for gemini proxying)